Introducing the CODATA-RDA Schools of Research Data Science

 - address recognised need for Research Data Science skills across all disciplines;

-- follow an recognised and accredited curriculum that addresses foundational data skills required by all researchers;
+- follow a recognised curriculum that addresses foundational data skills required by all researchers;

 - provide a pathway from a broad foundational course through to more advanced and specialised courses or workshops;